The set splittability problem: -splittability criteria and characterizations

 \begin{thm} Suppose that $k=k(n)$ lies in $\omega(2^nn)$, that is, $k$ grows asymptotically strictly faster than $2^nn$.
 Then $f(n,k)\to1$ as $n\to\infty$. \end{thm}

-\begin{proof} Let $D=K\sqrt{n}$ where $K$ is the constant of Theorem~\ref{thm:dmono}.
+\begin{proof} Referring to Theorem~\ref{thm:dmono} above, let $D=D(n)=6\sqrt{n}$.
 Our strategy is to show that if $k$ is as large as in our hypothesis, then it is unlikely that any of the multiplicity~$1$ regions will contain fewer than $D$ elements.
 Thus by Theorem~\ref{thm:dmono} it is likely that a given configuration will be splittable.

-For this note that if a single element is randomly assigned to each of $n$ sets, then the probability that the element will lie in any given Venn region is $q=\frac{1}{2^n}$.
+For this note that if a single element is randomly assigned to be included in or in excluded from each of $n$ sets, then the probability that the element will lie in any given Venn region is $q=\frac{1}{2^n}$.
 Next assign $k$ elements randomly and independently to the sets, and let the random variable $X$ denote the number elements of a fixed Venn region of multiplicity $1$.
 By the basic properties of the binomial distribution, the expected value of $X$ is $\mu=kq=\frac{k}{2^n}$ and the standard deviation of $X$ is $\sigma=\sqrt{kq(1-q)}=\sqrt{k\frac{1}{2^n}(1-\frac{1}{2^n})}$.